yugabyte/yugabyte-db/README.md

 YugabyteDB supports many languages and client drivers, including Java, Go, NodeJS, Python, and more.
 For a complete list, including examples, see [Drivers and ORMs](https://docs.yugabyte.com/preview/drivers-orms/).

-# Current roadmap
+# Current Roadmap

 Here is a list of some of the key features being worked on for the upcoming releases.
-The YugabyteDB [**v2024.1 release**](https://docs.yugabyte.com/preview/releases/ybdb-releases/) has been released in **June, 2024**.

 |                                                  Feature                                                   |                                                           Details                                                           |
 | ---------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- |